 The eyes range in shades of dark to light amber although some have a blue grey eye.

 The coat ranges in colour from silver, to roe deer or mouse grey; it is short, dense and has a sleek topcoat.
-In the longhair it is soft with a long topcoat, long feathered on the ears, tail and breaching and moderate feathering on the other parts of the body i.e. legs, belly and forechest.
+In the longhair it is soft with a long topcoat, long feathering on the ears, tail and breeches and moderate feathering on the other parts of the body i.e. legs, belly and forechest.

 The Weimaraner and the Weimaraner longhair share the same conformation, the only difference is in the coat.